tinymce/beehive-flow/README.md

 This command should be run at the start of a build.
 This command does the following:

  1. Checks that the package.json file has a valid version for the branch.
- 2. Changes the version to a "timestamped" version, so that each build can be published.
+ 2. Changes the version to a "timestamped" version, so that each build can be published (except for release versions).

 The timestamping changes the package.json file.
 The idea is to build and publish, but not to commit the changes.